yggdrasilradio/templeofrom/README.md

 Added support for GHOST and SKULL monsters

+Expanded to add more rooms, monsters, treasures

+Ghosts are invisible unless you aggro them

 Added utility to generate level data from a gif image:

 * Use PSD file to alter/expand walls, add monsters and treasures.